AN AFTER DARK FANTASY ON ST HELENA | Darrin Henry

 How to shoot strobist landscape photography?
 Well, you’re are going to need some good flashes.

 As a Canon photographer I naturally use Canon speedlights.
 My kit bag includes the Canon 600EX-RT, Canon 420EX and the Canon 580EX-II.

 I’ve accumulated these speedlights over a long period of time.

-Canon kit is expensive though, so for extra strobe options I also have much cheaper, Yongnuo speedlights, the YN560-II and YN560-III.
+For extra strobe options I also have much cheaper, Yongnuo speedlights, the YN560-II and YN560-III.
 These are Chinese made clones, unsurprisingly lacking some of the connectivity features of the Canons.
 Even so, Yongnuo speedlights are very affordable, functional and make great slave units working off the Canon masters.